 Ghost crabs are on average about 2" wide across, (although avid ghost crab hunters have been known to find a few that are 4" wide or more), feature long legs, and eyes that are perched on stalks and can rotate a full 360 degrees.
 Their name derives from their pale, sandy color, which makes them almost invisible against the shoreline until they start moving.

-Ghost crabs essentially live directly on the beach, burrowing deep into the sand for protection from the blazing sun as well as passing predators.
+Ghost crabs essentially live on the beach, burrowing deep into the sand for protection from the blazing sun as well as passing predators.
 These burrows will only be a couple inches wide on the surface, and beach passer-bys may notice these small, half-dollar sized holes in the sand, but underneath the surface level, these intricate tracks can run up to 4' ft. deep, not including any outlying branches, allowing a network of protection from the elements.
 Despite being coastal North Carolina residents, ghost crabs are not big fans of the sunshine, and will spend most of their beach days tucked well inside their holes, or doing a bit of Summer cleaning" by popping out on occasion to remove any excess sand or debris.

 Ghost crabs are notoriously shy, and with 360 degree vision, are very sensitive to any action that occurs around them.
 This is why many daytime beach goers will never encounter them, unless they are perfectly still, either taking a beachside nap, or lost in a good book.
 In these cases, a ghost crab may break out of an otherwise-unnoticeable hole in the sand to deposit some of the remnants of their cleaning efforts.